mikolalysenko/strongly-connected-components/README.md

 * `adjacencyList` is an array of lists representing the directed edges of the graph

+**Returns** An object containing:

-**Returns** An array of arrays representing the partitioning of the vertices in the graph into connected components.
+* `components`: an array of arrays representing the partitioning of the vertices in the graph into connected components.
+* `adjacencyList`: an array lists representing the directed edges of the directed acyclic graph between the strongly connected components

 ## Credits
 (c) 2013 Mikola Lysenko.
 MIT License.
 Based on the [implementation of Tarjan's algorithm on Wikipedia.](http://en.wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm)